ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 Each type of storage has different characteristics and policies, and is suitable for different types of use.

-There are also two different types of node available to users:
+There are also three different types of node available to users:

    - Login nodes
    - Compute nodes